jdevoo/twecoll/README.md

 $ twecoll fetch jdevoo
 ```

 This populates the fdat directory.
-You can now generate the graph file.
+You can now generate the graph file using the defaults.

 ```
 $ twecoll edgelist jdevoo
 ```

 This generates a jdevoo.gml file in Graph Model Language.
 If you have installed the python version of igraph, a .png file will also be generated with a visualization of the GML data.
 You can also use other packages to visualize your GML file, e.g. Gephi.
-The GML file will include friends, followers, memberships and statuses counts as properties.
+The GML file will include friends, followers, memberships, ranks and statuses counts as properties.
 If followers count is not equal to zero, the friends-to-followers and listed-to-followers ratios will be calculated.

 ## Usage